-Great stickers start with great artwork.
-Without the proper file setup, it’s going to be difficult for us to get you the best finished product we can.
-Here’s our guide to the best file types so you can get your art dialed without any hiccups.
+Great custom stickers start with proper art files.
+Without the appropriate file setup, it's going to be difficult for us to get you the best finished product we can.
+Here's our guide to the best file types so you can get your art dialed without any hiccups.

 .AI (Adobe Illustrator)